neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - Response:
   - 200 `{'tenants': [{tenant: <tenant id>, status: <bool>}...]}`
   - (On unknown tenants, omit tenant from `tenants` array)
-- Purpose: enable the pageserver to discover whether the generations it holds are still current
+- Purpose: enable the pageserver to discover for the given attachments whether they are still the latest.
 - Server behavior: this is a read-only operation: simply compare the generations in the request with the generations known to the server, and set status to `true` if they match.
-- Client behavior: clients must not do deletions within a tenant's remote data until they have received a response indicating the generation they hold for the tenant is current.
+- Client behavior: clients must not do deletions within a tenant's remote data until they have received a response indicating the generation they hold for the attachment is current.

 #### Use of `/load` and `/ignore` APIs